Zoo wants your help collecting deadly spiders

 According to the park's website, the Sydney funnel-web spider can reach up to 35 millimeters (1.4 inches) in length and prefers to live in burrows made in "shaded areas of well-vegetated private gardens."

-These spiders are very aggressive, and their large fangs and acidic venom can make their bite extremely painful.
-If untreated, a major bite may cause death within an hour.
+The spiders are very aggressive, and their large fangs and acidic venom can make their bite extremely painful.
+If untreated, a major bite can cause death within an hour.

-However, if any brave Aussies plan on catching spiders for the Reptile Park's venom program, they should have pressure-immobilization bandages on hand, just in case.
-The park also offers other spider safety tips such as "Do not walk about at night without footwear" and "Check shoes before putting them on."

 Catching venomous spiders is safe, as long precautions are followed, Tim Faulkner, the park's general manager, told Reuters.
 However, "only responsible adults should catch funnel webs to assist the program," the Australian Reptile Park stressed on its Facebook page.

+If any brave Aussies plan to catch spiders for the Reptile Park's venom program, they should have pressure-immobilization bandages on hand, just in case.
+The park offers other spider safety tips such as "Do not walk about at night without footwear" and "Check shoes before putting them on."

 There have only been 13 recorded deaths from funnel-web spider bites.
-That's a relatively low number compared with an animal with a higher change of killing Australians -- horses.
+That's a relatively low number compared with another creature with a higher change of killing Australians -- horses.

 Good luck to any potential spider hunters reading this.